-Salut, je m’appelle Mademoiselle Barnard et je suis responsable des matières françaises à l’école primaire Shobnall.
+Salut, je m’appelle Mademoiselle Barker et je suis responsable des matières françaises à l’école primaire Shobnall.
 Apprendre une langue étrangère est une libération de l’insularité et offre une ouverture sur d’autres cultures.
 Un enseignement des langues de qualité stimule la curiosité des élèves et approfondit leur compréhension du monde.

 Pour créer une culture positive autour du français, nous utilisons le contenu clé du programme national et examinons comment cela peut être utilisé pour garantir qu’un programme de langues solide donne aux élèves les moyens de travailler et de visiter d’autres pays.